 When you click on the icon, it expands to show you a menu as shown in figure below.
 Click on "Archived Message" to see all the messages you had archived before.
 You can read them or unarchive to bring back to the message-list.

 - smile facebook

-- how to delete a message on facebook fom tablet
+- what happens when you unarchive a message on facebook

 Social networking websites like Facebook, Twitter and LinkedIn are gaining popularity day by day and other Internet strongholds like Google, Yahoo, and Microsoft had tried to grab their share of social networking traffic without much success to date.
 Although Google has done a pretty good job by launching Google Plus after a number of failures.